“Never for a single moment, betray your credo or pretend, but be alive … alive and burning to the end.”

-I am a certified ESL teacher with over ten years of experience in the United States, the Czech Republic, Guinea-Bissau, and Turkmenistan.
+I am a certified ESL teacher with over twelve years of experience in the United States, the Czech Republic, Guinea-Bissau, Turkmenistan, and Oman.
 I have taught K-12 and adults of all ages, both in a private and public setting.
 I am always looking for extra work, either online or in person.
 Please email me to request a résumé and letters of reference, or to set up an interview.

 From 2006 to 2008, I was a Peace Corps volunteer in the Central Asian republic of Turkmenistan.
 During my service, I taught English in a small village and co-authored a grammar book called “501 Turkmen Verbs.”
 Since then, I’ve done a number of volunteer projects, including ESL teaching in Guinea-Bissau in 2017, and a fundraising project for victims of Hurricane Shaheen in Oman in 2021.
 If you have a volunteer opportunity you’d like me to be a part of, please email me with the details.

 I am the author of two travel/adventure novels: “Chuck Life’s a Trip,” which is based on a life-changing trip I took around the world with my childhood buddies in 2006, and “Saving Jahan,” which is based on my Peace Corps service in Turkmenistan.
 I am also the author of a poetry collection, “The Heart That Beats,” and a popular blog, “Breaking the Seal,” both of which document my life as a writer in California and Prague.
 Most recently, I’ve published a collection of short stories, “Goodnight Suzy,” which is inspired by my wild childhood and early travels.

-I currently live between Prague, where I teach English to keep the lights on, and Livermore in Northern California, where I grew up.
+I currently live between Oman, where I teach English to keep the lights on, and Livermore in Northern California, where I grew up.

 Writing and traveling are my greatest passions.
 To date, I have visited over eighty countries, and have written the above-mentioned novels, poetry collection, and blog based on my experiences.